The Woods (2006 film): Post-production

 During post-production, United Artists head Bingham Ray was replaced after the studio was bought out, resulting in some tension between McKee and the company.
 Following a test screening, McKee received overwhelmingly negative responses from audience members, resulting in United Artists firing the post-production team and hiring replacements.
 Angela Bettis, the star of McKee's previous film, May, recorded the ambient voices heard throughout the film that emanate from the woods.
 The post-production process was completed by early 2005.

 Music

 McKee's father, who graduated high school in 1965—the year The Woods is set—was inspired to incorporate several Lesley Gore songs into the film's soundtrack, as Gore was one of his father's favorite singers.
 The film features Gore's popular hits, "Young and Foolish", "You Don't Own Me", and "Just Let Me Cry".

 The film's original musical score was composed by John Frizzell, and included percussion from Jane's Addiction drummer Stephen Perkins.

 Release

 The Woods had its North American premiere at the Fantasia Film Festival in Montreal on July 9, 2006.
-The film's distributor, United Artists, planned for a theatrical release, but it was shelved after Sony Pictures bought out United Artists' parent company, Metro-Goldwyn-Mayer, in 2004.
+The film's distributor, United Artists, planned for a theatrical release through MGM Distribution Co., but it was shelved after Sony Pictures bought out United Artists' parent company, Metro-Goldwyn-Mayer, in 2005.